EPFL-ENAC/limnc-flake-documentation/docs/dev/maintenance.md

 | 20220510 00:00:00 | 20221026 12:30:00 | Rain      | sensor broken |
 | 20221024 12:00:00 | 20221024 12:30:00 | All       | Maintenance   |

-The file is never used in the processing described in [`main.py`](https://gitlab.renkulab.io/lexplore/meteostation/-/blob/master/scripts/main.py).
+As of the 11.09.2025, the file is never used in the processing described in [`main.py`](https://gitlab.renkulab.io/lexplore/meteostation/-/blob/master/scripts/main.py).

 ### [Wave buoy](https://gitlab.renkulab.io/lexplore/wave-buoy)